 Wow!
 The above heading works as a major transition, doesn’t it?
 It connects not only to this page but also to everything else you have been learning.

 When you read, it is important to notice transitions.
-Good writers use them in their writing to help you, the reader, understand the information they want to convey.
-In a persuasive passage, for example, each premise is laid out, which transitions will help you identify and process.
+Good writers use them to help you, the reader, understand the information they want to convey.
+In a persuasive passage, for example, the writer lays out each premise, and the transitions help you identify and process them.